ALHansen12/MathStat/Syllabus.md

 ## Course text

-The required text for this course is Mathematical Statistics with Applications by Wackerly, Mendenhall, & Scheaffer (7th Ed.)
+The required text for this course is Mathematical Statistics with Applications by Wackerly, Mendenhall, & Scheaffer, 7th edition (WMS7).
 Students may share copies of this book, although students planning on continuing to graduate school are encouraged to have their own copy.

 * <a href=https://www.amazon.com/Mathematical-Statistics-Applications-Dennis-Wackerly/dp/0495110817/ref=sr_1_1?ie=UTF8&qid=1471463588&sr=8-1&keywords=mathematical+statistics+wackerly> Amazon link </a>